Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``struct`` `video_event`_ ``*ev``

-       -  Points to the location where the event, if any, is to be stored.
+       -  Points to the woke location where the woke event, if any, is to be stored.

 Description
 ~~~~~~~~~~~